-It’s that time of year again where unfortunate natural disasters bring in an abundance of FEMA loads that will keep many drivers busy for months.
-FEMA season was officially kicked off with Hurricane Barry making landfall in Louisiana this month and this is expected to only be the beginning of another busy season.
+It’s that time of year again where unfortunate natural disasters bring in an abundance of FEMA loads that will keep many drivers busy through the summer months.
+Hurricane season officially kicked off on May 16 and it’s expected to be another busy one.

-In 2018 the U.S. was met with eight hurricanes and another seven named storms that kept trucks moving to disaster zones for most of the Fall.
-2019 is expected to be similar to last year with projections of 15 named storms and six to eight of those being hurricanes.
-With this many expected storms FEMA will need to lean on the transportation industry to ensure supplies make it to the people in need.
-If it wasn’t for trucking companies FEMA wouldn’t be able to get the water, ice, medical supplies, generators, and more to the people in the disaster areas.
+In 2019, the U.S. was met with six hurricanes and another 11 named storms that kept trucks moving to disaster zones for most of the season.
+2020 is expected to be like last year with projections of 13-20 named storms and 6-10 of those being hurricanes.
+With this many expected storms, FEMA will need to lean on the transportation industry to ensure supplies make it to those in need.
+If it wasn’t for trucking companies FEMA wouldn’t be able to get the water, ice, medical supplies, generators, and more other needed supplies to the disaster areas.

-Running FEMA loads goes a long way in helping the recovery effort when a hurricane or wild fire brings destruction to a community, but it’s also incredibly important to make sure you’re compensated quickly and fully for your time.
+Running FEMA loads go a long way in helping the recovery effort when natural disasters bring destruction to a community, but it’s incredibly important to make sure you’re compensated properly for your time.
 Trucks are desperately needed for disaster relief, but these hauls can strain your cash flow due to extra delays, longer wait times to unload, and other potential challenges.

-This is where OTR comes in to play, we’ll get you paid quickly, help make sure you’re running with credit approved brokers, and handle any payment delays with the broker.
+This is where OTR comes in.
+We’ll get you paid quickly, help make sure you’re running with credit approved brokers, and handle any payment delays with the broker.

-These high paying loads are very attractive, but it will require extra caution to ensure the invoice can be factored and that you’re properly compensated.
+These high paying loads are very attractive, but it will require extra caution to ensure that the invoice can be factored and that you’re properly compensated.
 Take advantage of what OTR can do for you.
-Our services are even more important when it’s for loads you may have spent weeks working on and that are paying anywhere from $5k to $20k+.
+Our services are even more important when it’s for loads you may have spent weeks working on and that are paying anywhere from $5k to $20k or more.

 Stay Safe and Be Prepared

 Carriers will need to be aware of a variety of conditions to make sure they stay safe and to make certain they can factor the FEMA load without delay.
-Heading into a disaster zone, safety should be the #1 priority, make sure your drivers are prepared.
-Drivers can run into to multiple challenges on the way like
+As you head into a disaster zone, safety should be the #1 priority, so make sure your drivers are prepared.
+Drivers can run into multiple challenges on the way including:

 - Damaged Roads